 (b) SRTT17W: the circuit abrasion level at 10 ℃ shall be in the range from 25 to 75 mg/(km∙t).

-If a circuit uses only one of the reference tyres (e.g. only the SRTT17S), only one of the conditions shall be respected, the one for the reference tyre which is used on the circuit.
+If a circuit uses only one of the reference tyres (e.g. only the SRTT17S), only one of the conditions shall be respected, this being the one for the reference tyre which is used on the circuit.

 Figure 1: The normalised to 20°C abrasion level of the test shall be within s1 and s2.

-The calculation of the circuit abrasion level shall be made according to paragraph 1.6.16.1. of this Annex.
+The calculation of the circuit abrasion level shall be made according to paragraph 1.6.16.1..

 1.6.16.1.
 The following provisions apply for the measurement of the abrasion level of the reference tyre: